Seven Ways to get out of a Funk

 “Sugar in all forms except honey affects the levels of BDNF (brain-derived neurotrophic factor) a hormone that triggers the growth of new neurons and stem cells in the brain, repairing crucial brain structures.
 Inadequate BDNF production is also associated with depression.” – National Institute of Health. gov

-Learn what diet supports healthy brain, mind and emotional wellbeing. (google and check various sources) If you were to buy just one book I’d recommend Deep Nutrition because it talks about every system in the body.
+Learn what diet supports a healthy brain, mind, and emotional well-being. (google and check various sources) If you were to buy just one book I’d recommend Deep Nutrition because it talks about every system in the body.

 7) Creating Connections.
 A Sense of Belonging

-Just like negative relationships (and energy vampires) can drain and depress you, in the same way friendships, or loving relationship, can give you a reason to live.
-That includes animals (they can be our antidepressants – while we also have a duty to take care of them)
+Just like negative relationships (and energy vampires) can drain and depress you, in the same way, friendships, or loving relationships can give you a reason to live.
+That includes animals (they can be our antidepressants – while we also have a duty to take care of them: take care of your pet or you will have more reasons to be depressed)

 Each of these paths will offer benefits to your body, mind, emotions and soul.
 Where will you start?
-If nothing resonated please keep going, please keep seeking help from different sources .
-You can find a way back to life.
+If nothing resonated in this article, keep going, keep searching for help from different sources.
+You can, and you will find a way back to the fullness of life.

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2738337/